ufrgs-hyman/meican/README.md

 nano meican2-#version#/config/db.php
 ```

-Install Composer
+On source code folder (meican2-#version#) install the [Composer](https://getcomposer.org)

 ```
 curl -sS https://getcomposer.org/installer | php
 php composer.phar global require "fxp/composer-asset-plugin:1.0.0”
 ```

-Install dependencies:
+Install MEICAN and all dependencies:

 ```
-cd meican2-#version#
 php composer.phar install
 ```

 It is possible that before the installation you are prompted by a "access token" of GitHub.
-To get a valid "access token" you must have a user on GitHub and request one on: https://github.com/settings/tokens
+You must have a user on GitHub to get a valid token on: https://github.com/settings/tokens

 Create a simbolic link to app web folder on /var/www: